psu-libraries/researcher-metadata/README.md

 and free of duplication compared to some of the other data sources, we _don't_ automatically hide publications that have been imported from Pure when they're added to a duplicate group, but we _do_ automatically hide such publications imported from less reliable sources.
 This allows the data from the Pure import to be available to our users even while possible duplication remains to be resolved.
+Whenever a duplicate publication group is merged, the resulting publication is once again automatically made visible if it had been previously hidden.

 ### Merging Duplicate Publication Records
 Whenever we import a new publication, we create a record in two different tables in the database.
 We create a record